Pandemic Letters: The Wind or a Leaf Stuck to the Sidewalk

 Emma Kushnirsky is a current high school junior living in the Bronx, NY.
 She has spent most of her life in the Bronx and Manhattan, but also lived on the West Coast for several years.
 She most enjoys reading and writing all types of poetry and largely literary fiction, fantasy, or magical realism.
 Emma also loves animals and the outdoors and enjoys playing guitar, rollerblading, working out, yoga, singing, language learning and cooking.
 Her work has previously been published in In Parentheses Magazine.

-Robin Messing’s short story, “Drive-by” was a 2011 nominee for a Pushcart Prize.
-She is the author of a novel, Serpent in the Garden of Dreams, and two poetry chapbooks, From Temporary Worker and Holding Not Having.
-She has contributed vocal tracks to Cornelius Eady and Rough Magic’s forthcoming CD, The Sterling Brown Project.
-Her stories, poems, and essays have been published in Catamaran Literary Review, Cosmonauts Avenue, Distillery, Drunken Boat.
-New Ohio Review, New York Newsday, The Sycamore Review, Vinyl Poetry, Washington Square, and others.
-She has recently completed a second novel, When They Were Fire.
+Robin Messing’s short story, “Drive-by” was a nominee for a Pushcart Prize.
+Her essay, “Writing a Redeemable Man,” was a finalist for the 2021 Gulf Coast Nonfiction Prize.
+Guest Editor Sarah Cypher chose an excerpt from Messing’s new novel, When They Were Fire, for Leon Literary’s novel excerpt contest, publication forthcoming.
+Messing is author of a previous novel, Serpent in the Garden of Dreams, and two poetry chapbooks, From Temporary Worker and Holding Not Having.
+She is a vocalist on Cornelius Eady and Rough Magic’s recording, The Sterling Brown Project.
+Her stories, poems, and essays have been published in Catamaran Literary Review, Cosmonauts Avenue, Defunct, Distillery, Drunken Boat.
+Lithub, New Ohio Review, New York Newsday, Rhino, The Sycamore Review, Vinyl Poetry, Washington Square, and others.